exucutional/bioinformatics/README.md

 Problem 5 - Find Frequent Words with Mismatches and Reverse Complements

 Problem 6 - Find a Profile-most Probable k-mer in a String

 Problem 7 - Implement GreedyMotifSearch with Pseudocounts

 Problem 8 - Implement RandomizedMotifSearch

+Problem 9 - Implement GibbsSampler